 First Floor – Computing, General & Applied Sciences

 Second Floor – Philosophy, Psychology, Religion, Social Sciences, Law

 Third Floor – Language, the Arts, Literature, Geography, History, & Multimedia

 If a book is on loan to someone else, it may be recalled for you when you put it on hold/reserve it.

 Materials such as dictionaries, encyclopaedias etc. which can only be used in the Library.

 Extending the loan period of an item already on loan.
-Short Loan and Open Reserve items may not be renewed.
+Short Loan and High Demand items may not be renewed.
 You may renew your books online at Your Library Record.